rageofpaju/Metis_ENG/README.md

-# Metis_ENG
+# Metis_ENG_2023 - The Fridge Scrounger: A simple recipe recommender web app.
 ---
-Works from Metis Data Engineering Module
-You can access the Streamlit app via [this link](https://rageofpaju-metis-eng-appfridge-scrounger-project-rev1-1trjwl.streamlit.app/)
+This repo contains works from Metis Data Engineering Module You can access the Streamlit app via [this link](https://rageofpaju-metis-eng-appfridge-scrounger-project-rev1-1trjwl.streamlit.app/)
 ---
 Repo Table of Contents: